TomConlin/Semantic_Exchange_Format/README.md

 Mutability and accountability are vaguely opposites, but from an open exchange format viewpoint, are similar to each other.

-- Mutability allows exchanges to become more complete/correct over time.
+- Mutability allows exchanged artifacts to become more complete/correct over time.

-- Accountability requires an exchange is preserved forever unchanged.
+- Accountability requires an exchanged artifact be preserved forever unchanged.

-Good identifiers and versioning will help with both, but those issues are in the domain of the repository using the open exchange format which only needs to avoid interfering with whatever policy the repository chooses without insisting all repositories adhere to the same policy
+Proper [identifier disipline]() will help with both, but those issues are in the domain of the repository using the open exchange format which only needs to avoid interfering with whatever policy the repository chooses without insisting all repositories adhere to the same policy.

 Uniform metadata must be supported, but not uniformly required.

-Computability and expressiveness are the less nuanced on one hand you have to be able to communicate something useful and on the other hand every bit of flexibility allowed reduces the scale achievable (guarenteed).
+Computability and expressiveness are less nuanced on one hand you have to be able to communicate something useful and on the other hand every bit of flexibility in expression allowed reduces the scale achievable.

 So not allowing anything which is not necessary is the clear path.